Ireland

 2. Data Volume: Continuous monitoring generates vast amounts of acoustic data.
 Managing, storing, and analyzing this data requires significant computational power and specialized software.

-• Signal Differentiation: With numerous biotic and abiotic sounds in marine environments, distinguishing specific signals of interest, like cetacean vocalizations, from background noise or other species is a non-trivial task.
+• Signal Differentiation: With numerous biotic and abiotic sounds in marine environments, distinguishing specific signals of interest, such as cetacean vocalizations, from background noise or those of other species is a nontrivial task.

-• Equipment and Maintenance: Deploying and maintaining underwater acoustic sensors, especially in challenging environments like deep-sea habitats, can be both technically demanding and expensive.
+• Equipment and Maintenance: Deploying and maintaining underwater acoustic sensors, especially in challenging environments such as deep-sea habitats, can be both technically demanding and costly.

-• Anthropogenic Noise Overlap: Human-generated noise, from sources like shipping or offshore construction, can overlap with biologically relevant frequencies, masking crucial signals or rendering data collection in certain areas nearly impossible.
+• Anthropogenic Noise Overlap: Human-generated noise from sources such as shipping or offshore construction can overlap with biologically relevant frequencies, masking crucial signals or making data collection in certain areas nearly impossible.

 • Standardization: There's a pressing need for standardized protocols in acoustic data collection and analysis, given the array of equipment and methodologies currently in use.